By Latitude · March 23, 2026

 Latitude

-Best for: Engineering teams running agents in production who need to close the loop between observability and quality — not just see failures, but prevent them systematically.
+Best for: Engineering teams running agents in production who need to close the loop between observability and quality — not just see failures, but drive them toward shipped fixes.

 Langfuse